-- 8. A local sense of place is established in the community, fostering ecological awareness and providing community reflection. - A. VLAWMO will plan and deliver a minimum of one annual interpretive tour of the WMO that includes description of BMP's, water issues, and local history (PI 3-3-1).
-In-person or digital format may be used.
+- 8. Build a VLAWMO sense of place that both fosters ecological awareness and provides a space for community reflection. - A. VLAWMO will plan and deliver a minimum of one annual interpretive tour of the WMO that includes description of BMP's, water issues, and local history (PI 3-3-1).
 A minimum of 12 attendees will be a result of this effort. - B. VLAWMO will organize and interpret citizen science/service initiatives for community members to participate in.
-These include waterfowl monitoring, checking for invasive species, macroinvertebrate monitoring, pollinator monitoring, ice watch, fish kill watch, or picture posts (phenology), storm drain stenciling, etc. All resulting data will be displayed on the website and interpreted in terms of watershed health (PI 3-3-1).
-Keeping track of participants involved in these programs, VLAWMO will strive for a 10% growth annually in participation. - 9.
-A continually growing volunteer base that learns and leads. - A. VLAWMO will nurture its volunteer base through expressed appreciation on social media, newspaper/cable TV announcements, appreciation dinners, or hand-written thank-you cards (PI 3-3-1).
-Total volunteer participation will grow 10% annually. - B. VLAWMO strives to maintain an active pool of volunteers who if aren't able to physically attend a volunteer event, are still mentally engaged.
-The WAV email list will verify 100 "reads" in its combined e-newsletters throughout the year. - C. VLAWMO provides a variety of opportunities for volunteers to act as educators to their local citizens (PI 3-3-1).
-Three volunteers will act as educators to their local citizen peers annually.
+At least one of the following will be updated annually: waterfowl monitoring, checking for invasive species, macroinvertebrate monitoring, pollinator monitoring, ice watch, fish kill watch, or picture posts (phenology), storm drain stenciling, etc. All resulting data will be displayed on the website and interpreted in terms of watershed health (PI 3-3-1).
+Calls or emails received from the community stating that they heard/read a specific brochure (designed by VLAWMO) that corresponded to one of these programs will be the measure of this effort.
+A minimum of five calls/emails annually. - 9.
+Grow a volunteer base that is empowered to lead and learn. - A. VLAWMO will publically thank its active volunteers annually through social media, newspaper/cable TV announcements, appreciation dinners, or hand-written thank-you cards (PI 3-3-1).
+Twelve volunteers attending an appreciation dinner will be the result of this effort. - B. VLAWMO will provide at least one opportunity annually for volunteers to act as educators to their local citizens (PI 3-3-1).
+Two volunteers serving in this role more than once will be a result of this effort.

-- 8. A. Some watershed features are difficult to access and are also generally out of sight to the public. - 8.
-B. Residents having many other family and professional needs to balance. - 9.
+- 8. A-1.
+Balancing transportation needs, convenience, safety, accessibility, and costs - 8.
+A-2.
+Speaking to yard-specific watershed drainage issues, local history, and stormwater runoff to form a coherent theme for the tour. - 8.
+B. Maintaining consistency in participation and collection. - 8.
+B. Gathering and interpreting data that are relevant to the big picture of the watershed and VLAWMO's comprehensive water plan. - 9.
 A. Keeping a variety of volunteers involved so that thank-you's are diverse and therefore encourage new residents to become involved. - 9.
-B. Keeping several future volunteer opportunities on-hand to keep the volunteer program from declining in interest or participation.
+B. Keeping several future volunteer opportunities on-hand to keep the volunteer program from